 Romford Branch Nurse

 Sonya Mead joined us late September last year.
 Ever since joining she has grown from strength to strength and is currently studying to become a qualified VCA at the College of Animal Welfare.
-On a day to day basis you can find Sonya in the ward making sure it's kept in shape as well as keeping your furry friends are given lots of tender love and care.
+On a day to day basis you can find Sonya in the ward making sure it's kept clean and tidy as well as keeping your furry friends happy by giving a lot of tender love and care.
 Sometimes she can even be found helping out on the front line at reception.

 Reception, well what can I say...noisy, messy, mad at times, peaceful other times, that is what our receptionist Catherine loves about her job!
 The variety and the challenge, never a dull moment at the hospital.